danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ## Notes

 - Rewards to the rest of the game are intentionally modest: venting and flaring towers, plutonium rocket fuel, plutonium portable reactor (made obsolete by Aquilo), plutonium ammo, and an infinite productivity technology.
     - This is for easy gameplay compatibility with existing saves.
 Cerys is a largely self-contained experience.
-- Cerys contains a 2.0 port of GotLag’s [Flare Stack](https://mods.factorio.com/mod/Flare%20Stack) of higher quality than we could find.
-This is planned to be extracted into a separate mod.
+However, we will add more rewards in later updates.
+- This mod originally contained a revamp of [GotLag’s Flare Stack](https://mods.factorio.com/mods/GotLag/Flare%20Stack), but we then assisted snouz to port and improve the original for 2.0.
+With Cerys installed, flare stacks are unlocked on Cerys.
+Incinerators are also disabled by default, since Space Age has the recycler (but this can be reverted in the mod settings).
+- There isn't yet a good mod to allow players to freely return to their space platform (meaning Space Age planets act like a 'prison').
+Since Cerys is a puzzle moon, this is not for everyone, and so mod settings are included to make certain puzzles easier.
 - We didn't originally set out to make a 'planet'.
-This mod grew out of roc experimenting with nuclear plant recycling chains after the release of [Hardcore Fulgora](https://mods.factorio.com/mod/Rocs-Hardcore-Fulgora).
+This mod grew out of roc experimenting with a recycling chain based on nuclear plant components after the release of [Hardcore Fulgora](https://mods.factorio.com/mod/Rocs-Hardcore-Fulgora).
 - More you’d like to see?
 Something you hate?
 Trying to get a Cerys megabase working?
 Let us know in Discussion or [Discord](https://discord.gg/VuVhYUBbWE).

 ---

 ### Localization

-- English, Chinese, Russian, French.
+- English, Chinese, Ukrainian, French, Korean, Russian.
 - To help translate more languages, submit a pull request on Github (but please play the game first to get context.)

 ---